datalakehouse/docs/docs/products/postgresql/howto/setup-logical-replication.rst

-Set up logical replication to DLH for PostgreSQL
+Set up logical replication to datalakehouse for PostgreSQL
 ==================================================

-DLH for PostgreSQL represents an ideal managed solution for a variety of use cases; remote production systems can be completely migrated to DLH using different methods including :doc:`using DLH-db-migrate <migrate-DLH-db-migrate>` or the standard :doc:`dump and restore method <migrate-pg-dump-restore>`.
+datalakehouse for PostgreSQL represents an ideal managed solution for a variety of use cases; remote production systems can be completely migrated to datalakehouse using different methods including :doc:`using datalakehouse-db-migrate <migrate-datalakehouse-db-migrate>` or the standard :doc:`dump and restore method <migrate-pg-dump-restore>`.

-Whether you are migrating or have another use case to keep an existing system in sync with an DLH for PostgreSQL service, setting up a **logical replica** is a good way to achieve that.
-This article goes through the steps of replicating some tables from a self-managed PostgreSQL cluster to DLH.
+Whether you are migrating or have another use case to keep an existing system in sync with an datalakehouse for PostgreSQL service, setting up a **logical replica** is a good way to achieve that.
+This article goes through the steps of replicating some tables from a self-managed PostgreSQL cluster to datalakehouse.

 ..
 Note::
     These instructions work also with AWS RDS PostgreSQL 10+.